 The vaginal route is convenient and more acceptable to the patients since it does not hurt nor requires special equipment’s.
 It is rarely allergenic.

 Besides the progesterone, there really isn’t much going on for the next two weeks.
 In some ways, the two weeks after the transfer may be more difficult emotionally than the two weeks of treatment.
-During the previous steps, you will have visited your doctor perhaps every other day at Ankoor IVF centre in Mumbai.
-Now, after transfer, there will be a sudden lull in activity.
+During the previous steps, you will have visited your doctor perhaps every other day at Ankoor test tube baby centre .
+Now, after the transfer, there will be sudden lull inactivity.
 All you can do is wait for the two weeks and see if pregnancy takes place.
 It can help to keep busy with your life during this wait time and avoid sitting and thinking about whether or not treatment will be successful.

 After fourteen days, a blood test – serum beta hCG is done to know the outcome of the cycle.
 No fasting is required for the test.
 We will get the report by afternoon and we will call you with the report.

 If the test is positive, the blood test will be repeated every 5th day.
 This will help us to monitor the progress of your pregnancy.
 You will need to keep taking the progesterone supplementation for another several week.
 A transvaginal ultrasound is done when the beta hCG values reach a particular level.
 This will help us to monitor the pregnancy.
-At our IVF centre in Mumbai during every visit, your blood pressure and weight will be charted.
+At our test tube baby centre during every visit, your blood pressure and weight will be charted.
 Slowly the luteal phase support decreases and stops by 10-11 weeks.
 After this, the pregnancy continues as a routine pregnancy.

-At our IVF centre in Mumbai, we will also monitor whether or not the treatment led to a multiple pregnancies.
+At our Test tube baby centre, we will also monitor whether or not the treatment led to multiple pregnancies.
 If it’s a high-order pregnancy (3 or more), the option of reducing the number of fetuses may be discussed.
 This is a procedure called a “multifetal pregnancy reduction.”
 This is sometimes done to increase the chances of having a healthy and successful pregnancy.